-To enhance understanding, the Commission traditionally requires utilities to translate rate increases into bill impacts,17 explaining "[t]his somewhat theoretical construct becomes very real when the Commission fulfills its responsibility and quantifies this balanced outcome in its decisions in general rate cases"18 (emphasis added).
-In D.20-07-032, the Commission began implementation of the affordability framework to further advance the Commission's analysis and understanding of the affordability of essential levels of energy, water, and communications services.19 In this second phase of the proceeding continuing implementation, the Commission continues to exercise its authority over "the form and manner of the presentation of the showing"20 to
+To enhance understanding, the Commission traditionally requires utilities to translate rate increases into bill impacts,18 explaining "[t]his somewhat theoretical construct becomes very real when the Commission fulfills its responsibility and quantifies this balanced outcome in its decisions in general rate cases"19 (emphasis added).
+In D.20-07-032, the Commission began implementation of the affordability framework to further advance the Commission's analysis and understanding of the affordability of essential levels of energy, water, and communications services.20 In this second phase of the proceeding continuing implementation, the Commission continues to exercise its authority over "the form and manner of the presentation of the showing"21 to improve the quality of the information available to stakeholders throughout the process.
+The metrics translate the bill impacts into statements about the affected public as follows:

-17 D.20-01-002, Ordering Paragraph (OP) 6, and D.07-05-062.
+18 D.20-01-002, Ordering Paragraph (OP) 6, and D.07-05-062.

-19 D.20-07-032 CoL 2.
+19 D.20-01-002 at 11.

-20 Pub.
+21 Pub.
 Util.
 Code Section 454(c).